Vasily Petrenko: Biography

 Of Russian and Ukrainian ancestry, Petrenko was born in Leningrad, USSR.
 He attended the Capella Boys Music School and the St Petersburg Conservatoire.
-Petrenko studied conducting principally under Ravil Martynov, also learning from Mariss Jansons, Yuri Temirkanov, Esa-Pekka Salonen, George Benjamin and Roberto Carnevale.
+Petrenko studied conducting principally under Ravil Martynov, also learning from Mariss Jansons, Yuri Temirkanov, and Esa-Pekka Salonen.
 He was resident conductor at the St. Petersburg Opera and Ballet Theatre from 1994 to 1997.
 He has served as chief conductor of the State Academy of St Petersburg since 1994.
 In 2002 he won the first prize of the Cadaqués Orchestra International Conducting Competition.

 Petrenko made his conducting debut with the Royal Liverpool Philharmonic Orchestra (RLPO) in November 2004.
 After this appearance, in July 2005, he was named the RLPO's principal conductor, the youngest-ever conductor in the post, effective with the 2006–2007 season for an initial contract of three years.
 Since taking up the post, the orchestra's financial situation and attendance improved.
 He has also received critical praise for revitalising the orchestra, in Russian repertoire (especially Shostakovich) as well as standard repertoire such as Brahms, and in English music.
 In May 2007, the RLPO announced that Petrenko had extended his contract with the orchestra to 2012.
 In September 2009, the orchestra announced a further extension of his contract to 2015, with a change of Petrenko's title to Chief Conductor.
 In March 2013, the RLPO announced the conversion of Petrenko's contract into an extended open-ended agreement with no specific scheduled time of conclusion, and where Petrenko is to give an advance notice of 3 years of when he wishes to conclude his tenure.
 His first conducting appearance at The Proms was with the RLPO in August 2008.
 Petrenko and the RLPO have recorded several compact discs for Naxos.
 Petrenko's recording of Tchaikovsky's Manfred Symphony won the Gramophone orchestral recording of the year in 2009.

 In April 2007, Petrenko was one of eight conductors of British orchestras to endorse the 10-year classical music outreach manifesto, "Building on Excellence: Orchestras for the 21st Century", to increase the presence of classical music in the UK, including giving free entry to all British schoolchildren to a classical music concert.
-From December 2008 to 2013 Petrenko served as Principal Conductor of the National Youth Orchestra of Great Britain, conducting his first concert with them at the 2009 BBC Proms.
+From December 2008 to 2013 Petrenko served as principal conductor of the National Youth Orchestra of Great Britain, conducting his first concert with them at the 2009 BBC Proms.